"Good tactics can save even the worst strategy. Bad Tactics will destroy even the best strategy" - George S. Paton

 Here, it is noteworthy that there is a conceptual approach that is taken while evolving and framing strategies.
 To begin with, you first set a goal for yourself, your team, or your business organization.
 Moving forward, under the set goal, you define certain objectives that hold the key to the accomplishment of the goal in sight.
 Eventually, to meet the objectives and get the entire process streamlined, you then work on devising meticulous strategies backed by vision.

 An example of a business strategy

 Let’s take the example of Tesla here in times of the long strides that the electric vehicles industry is taking in the contemporary automobile industry.
 We all know that Tesla is headquartered in California and has an ever-increasing presence in the American automobile industry.
 But of course, Tesla would not want to limit itself to offering electric cars in only a few markets and will certainly have larger goals and objectives for revenue growth, penetrating emerging markets, enhancing brand engagement outside the US, and so on.

 Talking of strategies linked to these objectives of revenue growth and building an international dominance, the company will be looking at strategies like expanding to countries like India.
 India not only offers a cost-efficient labor market to international manufacturers but also has a large number of car buyers, possibly looking for alternatives to petrol and diesel cars.
 Given that, the company can strategically work on an expansion strategy to meet its objectives.
+For that, the company will need to constantly analyze the macro environment in the industry.
 As for the objective of brand engagement, the company can formulate strategies like appointing Indian brand ambassadors for branding in India.

 An example of an intergovernmental/diplomatic strategy